rust-webplatform/rust-webplatform/README.md

 A Rust library for use with emscripten to access the DOM.

+**NOTE: Looking for maintainers.
+Please ping me on Twitter @trimryan or in the issues section to volunteer!**

 [Read the documentation](https://docs.rs/crate/webplatform), read [brson's post on how Rust works with emscripten](https://users.rust-lang.org/t/compiling-to-the-web-with-rust-and-emscripten/7627), or see an example app with [rust-todomvc](http://github.com/tcr/rust-todomvc).